mixflame/Linksafe.cr/README.md

 # linksafe

 Hi!
-I'm Linksafe and I use a whitelist to block harmful urls in messages.
+I'm Linksafe and I use a domain whitelist to block harmful urls in messages.

 ## Installation